 Be careful – many of these signs of stress can also be evidence of an underlying medical problem.
-If you notice these behaviours it’s best to visit your vet to make sure your cat is in good health.
+If you notice these behaviors, it’s best to visit your vet to make sure your cat is in good health.

 Stressful Situation 1: Changes to Your Home

-Cats are naturally territorial and changes to your home environment can set them on edge.
+Cats are naturally territorial, and changes to your home environment can set them on edge.
 You will be surprised just how sensitive your cat can be to your interior decorating!
 Here are some changes that often cause cats to stress:

 - Rearranging or purchasing new furniture

-- Renovations and remodelling
+- Renovations and remodeling